biocq/DORGE_codes/Data_processing/Features/README.md

 # Codes used for training feature profile generation

-## Codes to process evaluation data can be found at:
+## Codes to process feature profile can be found at:

 https://figshare.com/s/0e7dc381deb8893ee8f6